Marcus Adoro: Career after Eraserheads

 Adoro's current band name is "Markus Highway (a wordplay on "Marcos Highway," a Philippine road).
 Adoro explains that "Markus Highway" is just a rock and roll name that he likes and he wants to keep at the moment.
 He says that he's good with wordplay.
 He reveals that most of the Eraserheads album titles came from him.
 "I like changing names because it's an old rock n roll tradition.
 All the old travelling bluesmen used different aliases and my favorite cool bands do it.
 I like Markus Highway for the Surfernando song," says Adoro.
 Adoro had changed his stage name or band name quite often since 2001.
 His different band names since 2001 include Surfernando, The Gumamela Band, Kamonkamon, The Flaming Katols, Markus Regime (a wordplay on Marcos Regime), The Mamones (a name spoof of Mamon, a Filipino sponge cake, and The Ramones) and Talampunay Band.
 He eventually settled to Markus Highway since 2007.

 Adoro along with former bandmates, Buddy Zabala and Raimund Marasigan performed for an event at the Millennia Club called "Marooned", a production of UP bands from past and present.
 Buendia was invited to the gig, but was not able to attend.
 "Batch 88", from Belma en Luis, was one of the songs that was jammed by the trio.

 When asked about his career plans in the Philmusic.com interview, Adoro said that he plans to get session musicians to play in the recording of the Surfernando album, get a band ready for gig tours, and work with other willing back-up bands as well.
 He said that he had been backed by artists such as Mano-manu and Sunflower Day Camp.
 He just finished a low-key bar tour with the band, Mayonnaise and Sunflower Day Camp.

 Adoro unexpectedly appeared in "LivELY: A Fundraising Concert for the Benefit of Ely Buendia" on January 28, 2007.
 Though not in the list of performers, Adoro suddenly walked on stage before Rivermaya had finished performing.
 He then borrowed Mike Elgar's guitar and played a reggae rendition of the Eraserheads song, "Huwag Mo Nang Itanong", and a song from his new album.

 Marcus Adoro has a new band named Markus Highway under Warner Music Philippines, their first album "Behold, Rejoice!
-Surfernando Is Hear Nah." was released on February 2008.
+Surfernando Is Hear Nah." was released in February 2008.